roverdiani/GCEmu/README.md

 ## Built With

-The project is built using C++ 17, CMake, Boost and some other libraries.
+The project is built using C++ 17, CMake, Boost, OpenSSL and some other libraries.
 For now, the project is mainly developed using Windows.

 ## Getting Started